NiclasKnecht/niclasknecht.github.io/content/research/authentic_preferences.md

 *Preliminary draft not yet available*

-- Experimental study on whether collective deliberation through the help of a LLM can elicit authentic preferences.
+- Experimental study on whether collective deliberation with the help of a LLM can elicit authentic preferences.
 Authentic preferences will be proxied through increased confidence in their choices, thus decreased variance in choices.